Explanation of the Point System

 Residency of Other Graduate/Professional Degree (20 points maximum)

-- Candidate must document completion of a residency program accredited by the Accreditation Council on Optometric Education, or post-baccalaureate degree other than an OD (e.g. MS, MPH, MBA, MEd, PhD) in a vision science related curriculum affiliated with an accredited college or university.
+- Candidate must document completion of a residency program accredited by the Accreditation Council on Optometric Education, or post-baccalaureate degree other than an OD (e.g. MS, MPH, MEd, PhD) in a vision science related curriculum affiliated with an accredited college or university.

 - Copies of any research reports, case reports, thesis, etc., completed within the program may be requested by the Subcommittee Chair.